-Define custom functions to organize programs
+Define custom functions to create more structured programs.

 Time: 40+ mins